Mammals

 Sichuan Takin

-The takin belongs to a family of animals known as antilocaprids (goat-antelopes) and shares some features with goats, antelopes, and sheep.
+The takin belongs to a family of animals known as antilocaprids (goat-antelopes).

 Snow Leopard